girishmanyam/cucumber-jvm-java-maven-parallel-picocontainer-selenium-webdriver-pagefactory-skeleton/README.md

 Currently hardcoded in the pom.xml file to run 2 feature files at a time.
 This is set in the `acceptance.test.parallel.count` property.

-Parallel test functionality provided by the [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin)
+Parallel test functionality provided by the [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin) and the [maven-failsafe-plugin](http://maven.apache.org/surefire/maven-failsafe-plugin/usage.html).

 ### Cross browser